brainupdaters/drlm-docs/docs/source/Install.rst

 DRLM Installation
 =================

-The pourpose of this documentation is to explain the installation and configuration of DRLM step by step, at the end of the document you should have a DRLM server full operational.
+The pourpose of this manual is explain, step by step, the installation and configuration of DRLM.
+At the end of this guide you should have a fully functional DRLM server.

 Debian 7
 --------

 .. note::
-   The following installation asumes you have minimal installation of Debian 7.
+   On the following steps, is assumed you have a minimal installation of Debian 7.

 Install Requeriments
 ~~~~~~~~~~~~~~~~~~~~